Private vs NHS sick notes: what’s the difference and which do you need?

 Are Private Medical Certificates Accepted by Employers?

 A private medical certificate issued by a GMC-registered doctor carries the same clinical authority as one issued in an NHS setting.
-The doctor is subject to the same professional and regulatory obligations regardless of whether they practise privately or within the NHS.
+The doctor is subject to the same professional and regulatory obligations under the General Medical Council’s Good Medical Practice framework, regardless of whether they practise privately or within the NHS.

 Most UK employers accept private medical certificates for short-term absences and early evidence requests.
-Acceptance is ultimately at the employer’s discretion — their sickness absence policy should be checked in advance.
+ACAS guidance confirms that employers can accept alternative medical evidence where an NHS fit note is not required.
+Acceptance is ultimately at the employer’s discretion, so their sickness absence policy should be checked in advance.

 A private medical certificate is valid and professionally credible when it is: